isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Global Reservations in DHCPv6
 -----------------------------

-In some deployments, such as mobile, clients can roam within the network and certain parameters must be specified regardless of the client's current location.
+In some deployments, such as mobile networks, clients can roam within the network and certain parameters must be specified regardless of the client's current location.
 To meet such a need, Kea offers a global reservation mechanism.
 The idea behind it is that regular host